Stock market shrugs off Trump’s latest tweet targeting Amazon

 Amazon has finally managed to shrug off a social-media lashing from the President.

-The stock is up about 0.5 percent, after ups and downs earlier Tuesday, after a tweet Tuesday morning from President Donald Trump about the “many billions of dollars” that the company is costing the U.S. Post Office.
+The stock is up about 0.5 percent, following ups and downs earlier Tuesday, after a tweet Tuesday morning from President Donald Trump about the “many billions of dollars” that the company is costing the U.S. Post Office.

+This follows a Vanity Fair article Monday night that said Trump is reportedly looking at ways to “escalate his Twitter attacks on Amazon to further damage the company,” and a Twitter post from a Vanity Fair correspondent Tuesday saying Trump’s economic adviser Larry Kudlow reportedly agrees with the president that Amazon is a “problem.”

+Amazon stock was up 0.5 percent at $1,378.88 in early afternoon trading in New York Tuesday.
+Amazon is matching the performance of the broader market, implying that traders may be getting tired of the persistent barrage of Trump tweets

 Most Read Business Stories